wintercounter/ccss/web/docs/ccss/guides/create-a-color-map.md

 ## 2. Define a color map (scheme)

-A color map will define a color scheme to your application.
+A color map will define a color scheme for your application.
 You can easily switch between schemes without the need of rewriting your components/styles.

 ```js